MarceloSistos/The-Decentralized-World-App/README.md

 The Decentralized World App is an application that aims to create a decentralized government where everyone can vote on everything from their cell phone, using blockchain technology.
 The goal is to empower people to actively participate in the decision-making that affects their lives, without intermediaries or corruption.

 The application uses blockchain as a distributed and immutable database that stores and verifies the transactions and votes of the users.
-Blockchain is a technology that allows creating secure, transparent and decentralized networks, where data is shared and validated by all participants[^2^][2] [^3^][3].
+Blockchain is a technology that allows creating secure, transparent and decentralized networks, where data is shared and validated by all participants.
 With blockchain, the integrity, traceability and auditability of the democratic processes can be guaranteed.

 ## Features

 Some of the features and functionalities of The Decentralized World App are:

-- User authentication and registration with name, email and password.
+- User authentication and registration with kyc.
 - Proposal creation and voting system with different topics and categories.
 - Real-time voting results and verification on the blockchain.
 - User profile and settings management.